gerardroche/sublime-monokai-free/README.md

 This setup simplifies your status bar by removing indentation information, displaying line and column numbers in a compact format, hiding the sidebar button, and omitting syntax information.

-### File tabs
+### File Tabs

-For minimalist file tabs, consider the following steps:
+For minimalist file tabs, follow these steps:

 1. Open the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).

 2. Choose "Preferences: Settings".

 3. Add the following JSON configuration:

    ```json
    {
        "file_tab_style": "square",